 Hard work in learning will not produce fast progress.
 Instead use of skills in learning will be effective in getting results.
 Attitudes are evaluations people make about objects, ideas, events, or other people.
 Attitudes can be positive or negative.
 Explicit attitudes are conscious beliefs that can guide decisions and behavior.
 Implicit attitudes are unconscious beliefs that can still influence decisions and behavior.
 Positive attitude helps in learning process.

-A publication of Muslim College of Education, No. 1New Street, Thiruvithancode, Kanyakumari District, Tamil Nadu, INDIA.
 Learning occupies a very important place in our life.
 Most of what we do or not do is influenced by what we learn and how we learn it.
 Learning therefore provides a key to the structure or our personality and behavior.
 The 21st century learning skills are often called the 4 C's: critical thinking, creative thinking, communicating, and collaborating.
 These skills help students learn, and so they are vital to success in school and beyond.